Mormonism and women: Women's suffrage

 In the secular sphere, Utah Territory was at the forefront of women's suffrage; in 1870, it became one of the first states or territories in the Union to grant women the vote, though the federal government removed the franchise from women in 1887 via the Edmunds–Tucker Act.
 Education and scholarship was also a primary concern for Mormon women.
 Religious missions, like Bathsheba W. Smith's mission to southern Utah to preach "woman's rights", were launched.
 The Woman's Exponent magazine, the unofficial publication of the Relief Society, published a 1920 editorial in favor of "equal rights before the law, equal pay for equal work, [and] equal political rights", stating that a women's place is not just "in the nursery" but "in the library, the laboratory, the observatory."

-In 1875, Relief Society president Emmeline B. Wells said that "women should speak for themselves, and if that is considered manly, that should be a good thing, since if men are superior, becoming more masculine ought to be desirable."
+In 1873, Ann Eliza Young gained national attention after she divorced and sued Brigham Young, who was President of the Church at the time.
+Ann Eliza accused Young of neglect, cruel treatment, and deserting herself and her children in the harsh conditions of frontier Utah.
+In 1874, she became one of the first women to testify before the US Congress, and was influential in the antipolygamy legislation passed in the late 1800s.

-Late-19th-century Utah also had the most liberal divorce laws in the United States at the time.
+Late-19th-century Utah had the most liberal divorce laws in the United States at the time.
 The laws were advantageous to women: any woman who insisted on a divorce got one.
-One of Brigham Young's wives divorced him and launched a lucrative career as a public speaker.
 The divorce rate in late 19th-century Utah came close to 30 percent.
 This divorce rate was inflated by people from other states seeking an easy divorce in Utah.
 In 1896, Martha Hughes Cannon was the first woman in the nation elected to state senate.
 She ran against her husband.